Florida Keys, USA

 Anne's Beach car park, south of Islamorada

-Part of its walkways delimited ponds full of large fish.
 Visitors bought buckets of bait and entertained themselves by feeding them.
-Unsurprisingly, Caribbean pelicans have become regular customers of the place.
+As expected, Caribbean pelicans have become regular customers there.

 Matecumbe Key pier, Florida Keys, United States of America